Skip to main content

 Saint-Saëns himself, however, appears to have considered Africa (a fantasia for piano and orchestra) more significant, at least in terms of its personal resonance.
 It also quotes the music of both Algeria and Egypt, making a more conscious effort to emulate their style, even as Saint-Saëns incorporates them within the western idiom of a work for solo instrument and orchestra.
 He does this so successfully that it is, quite frankly, a pity that Africa is not better known today.

 Where, then, are we to find something more genuine?
-Try Caplet’s Suite Persane (Persian Suite), which the SCO Wind Soloists perform as part of A Summer Serenade in this year’s Summer Tour.
+Try Caplet’s Suite Persane (Persian Suite), which the SCO Wind Soloists perform on 22 and 24 November with students from the Royal Conservatoire of Scotland in From Scotland to Persia.
 It was only in 1935 that Persia was officially renamed Iran, but Caplet’s music seems to look much further back into the country’s history.
 Right from its opening melody, it’s clear we’ve left the European tradition of wind serenades far behind: ancient Persian songs form the backbone of the entire work, and the harmonies which support them reflect this.
-We may struggle to pinpoint its precise origin, but Caplet’s use of this music immediately feels more genuine than in Saint-Saëns’ Africa, and streets ahead the more generic exotica of Hollywood films: at no point is its piquancy compromised for the sake of western audiences.
+We may struggle to pinpoint its precise origin, but Caplet’s use of this music immediately feels more genuine than in Saint-Saëns’ Africa, and streets ahead of the more generic exotica of Hollywood films: at no point is its piquancy compromised for the sake of western audiences.

 Related Stories